 Entrance Fee: There is no charge to enter the St. Alexander Nevski Cathedral, though a donation is welcome.
 Photography inside the cathedral is allowed however a 10$ fee is required for this.

-The St. George Church is a unique, red brick rotunda which is thought to be the oldest building in Sofia.
+The St. George Church is a unique, red brick rotunda that is thought to be the oldest building in Sofia.

 Inside the rotunda is detailed medieval frescoes that were painted over when the church was converted to a mosque sometime in the 1600s.